by Miles Martin

 Use it before applying your favorite brand of organic or natural deodorant, or use without deodorant.

 Try using it before working out and be amazed at how much less "smelly" those armpits can be!

-Instructions: Dispense a dime-sized amount onto wet hand, rub for 5-10 seconds and then rinse or wipe away.
+Instructions: Dispense a dime-sized amount onto wet hand, rub for 5-10 seconds in each underarm and then rinse or wipe away.
 Apply deodorant (or not) as normal.

 Not recommended for use on any other area of the body.

 $2.99 per gift.
 Our team will thoughtfully wrap your gift with recycled paper and our signature turquoise ribbon.
 Add one gift wrap per item to your cart and indicate which items in your order need to bewrapped when you check out.